top of page

 The regions in Belgium include Brussels, Flanders, and Wallonia.

-Each region speaks different languages.
-You may find that depending on where you settle, people speak English, German, French, or Flemish - it’s a lot to take in.
+Each region speaks a different language.
+You may find that, depending on where you settle, people speak English, German, French, or Flemish - it’s a lot to take in.
 You need to match your language to where you’ve chosen to live.

 Pro - Housing is Affordable in Belgium